BlickLabs/Sylvie/README.md

 A block is a region defined in the base file that IS dynamically filled, depending on what section is currently extending that file.

-BY default, the **/partials/base.njk** file contains 3 blocks (meta, title and content) that can be used in every single nunjucks file that extends from /partials/base.njk (usually all files extends from it).
+By default, the **/partials/base.njk** file contains 3 blocks (meta, title and content) that can be used in every single nunjucks file that extends from /partials/base.njk (usually all files extends from it).

 - **meta** (optional) contains the meta tags of the section (viewport and charset are already set in base.njk)
 - **title** contains the text that will be displayed in the title html tag